Bonsai: Intentional and Personalized Social Media Feeds: Interview Protocol (1st Interview)

 \section{Interview Protocol (1st Interview)}

-We include here a simplified interview protocol for the both our interviews.
-The interviews were semi-structured; not all questions were consistently asked to participants, and interviewers had the freedom to ask other questions to dive deeper into what participants said.
+We include a simplified interview protocol for the both our interviews.
+The interviews were semi-structured; not all questions were consistently asked to participants, and interviewers had the freedom to ask other questions.